ToxicFrog/doom-mods/laevis/README.md

 ### DoomRL Arsenal

 This works fine in general, but building an assembly out of a weapon will reset it to level 0 and clear all upgrades on it, even if the upgrade binding mode is to set to `weapon with inheritance` or `weapon class` (because the assembly is not just a different weapon but an entirely different weapon class from the base weapon you used to assemble it).

+### Hideous Destructor

+The `Scavenge Lead` upgrade doesn't work at all.
+Some other upgrades may fail to work or even crash depending on what weapons you put them on.

+Damage is not always properly converted into XP.

 ## FAQ